reddit-economics/economics-wiki/faq_jobs_report.md

 * The headline number of jobs added
 * The unemployment rates, specifically U3 and U6
-* The labor force participation rate
+* The labor force participation rate (along with similar measures like the employment to population ratio)
 * The hourly wage data

 In a typical month, it is considered good news if a significant number of jobs are added, unemployment falls (or remains low), hourly wages increase, and labor force participation increases.
 How large should these increases be?
 There's no exact formula for what is considered 'good', but there are a few useful guidelines.